Top 8 Best Electric Skateboard Under 500 (2022 Reviews)

 Apsuboard X1 is the only best electric skateboard under $500 with a belt motor system.

 It can reach up to 26 miles per hour, which is great news for professional riders.
+However, in my long-time skateboard experience, adjust the speed to 12.5 mph if you’re a beginner to the sport.
 However, new riders should prefer riding on beginner’s mode that reaches 12.5 miles per hour.

 You also have the option to ride on the medium mode that maxes out at the speed of 18.75 miles per hour.